pheinrichs/Frank2/README.md

 # About Frank2

-This is an experiment with a rythm game like western rock paper scissors.
+An experimental rhythm game plus western themed rock paper scissors.
 Players can choose to shoot, block or reload.
 Last once standing wins!
 There are no ties ;).

 To play use `A`, `S`, `D` for player 1 and `J`, `K`, `L` for player 2.
 To reset the game press `space`.